 AI is popular thanks to increased data volumes, advanced algorithms, and improvements in computing power and storage.

-- 1 Ethics should guide use of artificial intelligence
+- 2 Why ethics should guide artificial intelligence use

 While Hollywood movies and science fiction novels depict AI as human-like robots that take over the world, the current evolution of AI technologies isn’t that scary – or quite that smart.
 Instead, AI has evolved to provide specific benefits in every industry.